eco619/ai-document-library/docs/platform-capabilities/intelligent-document-extraction.md

 Most document systems focus on extracting text.

-The AI Document Library focuses on understanding documents.
+The Continuous Intelligence Platform (CIP) focuses on understanding documents.

-Document extraction is the process of identifying, recovering, validating, and preserving information contained within an artifact while maintaining complete evidence traceability and confidence in the extracted information.
+Document extraction is the process of identifying, recovering, validating, and preserving information contained within an artifact while maintaining complete source traceability and confidence in the extracted information.

-Rather than treating every document as a page of text, the platform evaluates each artifact to determine the most authoritative extraction strategy, measures document coverage, preserves evidence integrity, and records the confidence associated with every observation.
+Rather than treating every document as a page of text, the platform evaluates each artifact to determine the most authoritative extraction strategy, measures document coverage, preserves information integrity, and records the confidence associated with every observation.

-The objective is not simply to read documents—it is to understand documents, preserve their evidence, reconstruct their context, and transform organizational information into trustworthy knowledge.
+The objective is not simply to read documents—it is to understand documents, preserve their source information, reconstruct their context, and transform organizational information into trustworthy knowledge.

 ---